 Money can be difficult to save, especially so when you’re broke, with all the living expenses, bills, and many other things to pay for.

 While there may be times when money is tight, there are things you can do to save money regardless of your income.

 Here’s a List of 29 Ways to Save Money When You’re Broke

-Make an overview of fixed income and expenses.
-When expenses are deducted from fixed income, you are left with the amount that will cover living costs and savings.
+Keep a track of your income and expenses.
+When expenses are deducted from the income, you are left with the amount that will go into your savings.

-Do you have a credit card or consumer loan that you have not repaid?
+Do you have a credit card or consumer loan that you haven’t repaid?

-These loans have very high interest rates and cost you a lot of money not to pay down.
+These loans have very high-interest rates and can cost you a lot of money.
 Often, loans like this can ruin your entire savings.

-Prioritize getting expensive loans like this repaid as soon as possible.
+Prioritize getting rid of expensive loans as soon as possible.

-If you have several expensive small loans with different banks, it can be smart to refinance loans and collect them from a bank with good loan terms.
+If you have several small loans with different banks, it can be a good idea to refinance loans and collect them from a bank with good loan terms.

 One of the most important things to do if you want to save money is to cut down on unnecessary costs.